neevek/rstun/README.md

             setting the `--upstreams` option. `ANY^ANY` both the cases of the settings above

     -c, --cert <CERT>
-            Path to the certificate file in DER format, only needed for self signed certificate [default: ]
+            Path to the certificate file, only needed for self signed certificate [default: ]

     -e, --cipher <CIPHER>